 Dental implants can be a solution for all adults, even those with existing medical conditions or mouth problems.
 Before you have implants placed, you would meet with your dentist; together, you will make a plan to explore this option and your dentist then creates a team.

 You first will undergo a comprehensive evaluation, x-rays, and consultation with the team.
 Our experienced surgeons work in collaboration with your dentist to ensure the dental implant process is seamless.
 Drs.
-Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, and McMahon perform the surgery, while your dentist fits and creates the permanent prosthesis.
+Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, and Spanel perform the surgery, while your dentist fits and creates the permanent prosthesis.
 The majority of implant surgeries are performed in the operating suites at Oral & Maxillofacial Surgical Consultants with local anesthesia or IV sedation.